ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 To determine which classifier was best suited for our research, we would choose the one with the highest precision score.
 If our final model would predict incorrectly that a recipe is not liked, it has no major consequences for our recipe schedule.
 But if it predicts incorrectly that a recipe is liked, then the schedule might feature recipes the person doesn't like.
 This leads me to believe the main focus is on reducing the False Positives, which means a higher precision is more desired.
 In that case the Decision Tree seems to be the best choice.

+___

 In order to achieve the highest precision for every classifier, I used hyperparameter tuning on all three models.

-To prevent any overfitting I used cross validation and made it determine the best value for each parameter.
+___

 For the K-Nearest Neighbors classifier I tuned the `n_neighbors` parameter to see what is the optimal amount of neighbors.
 The following graph shows the average precision score for 1 to 40 neighbors.